The hours of subsidised care you can get per fortnight depends on the hours of recognised activities you do.

 |More than 48 hours||100 hours|

-Recognised activities can include:
+Recognised activities can include any of the following:

 - paid work including being self employed